 The core mission is to convey West Basin's Water Reliability 2020 (WR 2020) program with its value, benefits and savings provided to its stakeholders.
 Additionally, this program strives to enhance West Basin's reputation as an award-winning, innovative and industry leading water agency.
-This year, staff continues to convey the conservation message due to the current drought, and also the value of programs and activities that support the Board of Director's Strategic Business Plan.
+This year, staff continues to convey the conservation message due to the current drought, support conservation, and General Manager and Board outreach programs and events.